-The University’s 600th Anniversary fundraising campaign began in ‘quiet phase’ on 1 August 2008 and was formally and publicly launched by St Andrews alumnus HRH Prince William, Duke of Cambridge, on 25 February 2011.
+The University’s 600th Anniversary Campaign began in ‘quiet phase’ on 1 August 2008 and was formally and publicly launched by St Andrews alumnus HRH Prince William, Duke of Cambridge, on 25 February 2011.

 The public launch by campaign patron HRH Prince William, Duke of Cambridge, in February marked the anniversary of the formal charter granted to the University by Bishop Henry Wardlaw in February 1411.

-In total, our 600th Anniversary Campaign aims to secure £100 million to support a range of projects and aspirational new developments integral to the University’s ambition to consolidate its status as a world-class centre for teaching and research.
+Our 600th Anniversary Campaign aims to secure a total of £100 million to support these aspirational projects and new developments, which are integral to the University’s ambition to consolidate its status as a world-class centre for teaching and research.